-Dr. Miller is the author of the 5th most cited neuroscience paper in the world
+Dr. Miller is the author of the 5th most-cited paper in all of neuroscience.

 Dr. Miller wins Goldman-